| Title: | Affinity Propagation Clustering |

 order to avoid interoperability problems with the BiocGenerics

-package which may overwrite the definition of the sort
+package which may overwrite the definition of the sort generic

 if it is loaded after the apcluster package.

-returns a copy of x
+returns a copy of x, but with slots exemplars and

-(see APResult
+clusters (see APResult

 Ulrich Bodenhofer